oVirt/ovirt-site/source/howto/xen.html.md

 9. No support for floppy, which is still (seldom) used by oVirt
 10. `<interface><filterref>` is silently ignored
 11. There is no `<link state="down">`.
+12. VNC password cannot be set `libvirtError: unsupported configuration: device type 'graphics' cannot be updated`
+13. I failed to connect to the VNC port from outside dom0; I have no idea why I get `unable connect to socket: Connection refused (111)` with iptables set to ACCEPT all.

 #### Xen